berto/berto.com/tyler-durden/index.md

 At the end, the Narrator discovers that Tyler Durden is himself on steroids.

-We didn't see it coming.
-Throughout the movie, the Narrator-half dresses like a plain, average dude.
+We don't see it coming.
+Throughout the movie, the Narrator half dresses like a plain, average dude.
 He doesn't have brilliant ideas, and when he fights he gets hit more often than not.
 He is frail.

-Tyler, on the other hand, was a guy who calls the shots, the leader people followed, and the one who got in on all the action (including sex).
+Tyler, on the other hand, is a guy who calls the shots, the leader people follow, and the one who gets in on all the action (including sex).

 > I look like you want to look, I fuck like you want to fuck.
 > I am smart, capable, and most importantly, I am free in the all the ways that you are not.

 Sexyness aside, that looks a lot like being an entrepreneur.
 We _are_ normal people, and just as the Narrator we have a tendency towards the dorky.

 But at the same time we aren't.
-On top of our nerdy characters we build our alter ego who is a crazier person who is confident enough to pursue the life we want for ourselves and for others.
-This persona is obsessed about a mission and has a will strong enough to chase that dream, to fight despite difficult odds.
+On top of our nerdy characters we build our alter ego, a crazier person who is confident enough to pursue the life we want for ourselves and for others.
+That persona is obsessed about a mission and is strong willed enough to chase that dream, to fight despite difficult odds.

-I believe that everyone secretely dreams of a better world, efficient and playful, but few get to play the underground hero trying to make it true.
-We the entrepreneurs get together to ship small pieces of software and hardware because we believe that they can make lives easier, better, less ordinary.
-And maybe if we do those well, we can move to bigger and bigger things.
+I believe that everyone secretely dreams of a better world, efficient and playful.
+But few get to play the underground hero trying to make it true.
+On the surface, we the entrepreneurs get together to ship small and quirky pieces of software and hardware because we believe that they can make lives easier, better, less ordinary.
+And maybe if we do those well, we can move to bigger things, obsessed.

 Just like in the movie, sleep is expensive and the bruises are terrible.
 And that's where a wild version of ourselves comes in handy.
-We endure with Tylers irreverant heart that somehow has a high-bandwidth tunnel to an adult's reasoning and tools.
+We endure because we have that Tyler irreverant and young heart, paired with a high-bandwidth link to an adult's brain and tools.

 > People do it everyday.
 They talk to themselves, they see themselves as they'd like to be.
 They don't have the courage you have to just run with it.
 > Naturally, you're still wrestling with it.
 So, sometimes you're still you.
 Other times you imagine yourself watching me.
 > Little by little, you're just letting yourself become ..
 Tyler Durden.

---
+-

-(or maybe not, maybe we're just nerds).
+Or maybe not, maybe we're just nerds.